 Stefan Lanfer provides strategic and tactical communications leadership for Barr in support of its mission and goals.
 A member of the Barr Foundation team since 2008, Stefan served in a variety of roles focused on strategy, knowledge management, and communications, until his appointment, in 2014, as the Foundation’s first communications director.
 Stefan’s writings on communications, philanthropy, and leadership have appeared in the Stanford Social Innovation Review, the Communications Network’s Change Agent journal, and The Foundation Review.
-In 2016, he was named to the board of The Communications Network, and he is a co-founder of the Network's Boston chapter.
+He is Vice Chair of the Board of The Communications Network.
+Stefan also served as a US Fulbright Scholar in Lusaka, Zambia.

 Three lessons in great communications from a philanthropy leadership conference.